B2. Operations

 • What order did you follow to organize the trains?

-Ask students about the relationships between the final quantity and the united quantities, and the representation (2 + 4 = 6), and the terms (2 and 4) and the sum (6).
+Ask students about the relationships between the whole, the parts, and the number sentence (2 + 4 = 6), the terms (2 and 4) and the sum (6).

 Examples of Success Criteria